 At some point in their lives, all students will encounter the world of business and must be prepared to engage in business activity with confidence and competence, by gaining an understanding of how businesses function and their role in society.
 Students will have opportunities to familiarise themselves with the skills that are required in the business environment.

-For further information, talk with the Head of Department Mrs P. McCartan or Mrs N. Shaw, Teacher of Business Studies.
+For further information, talk with the Head of Department, Mrs N. Shaw